Southern California Edison: History

-COVID-19 pandemic

-In March 2020, during the COVID-19 pandemic, 8,000 of the 13,000 employees were shifted to remote work.
-The US Department of Homeland Security has named utilities like SCE part of the 16 sectors designated “critical infrastructure sectors.
-The group of remote workers was set up so the company can operate if it faces workforce disruptions or shortages if employees become stricken or quarantined because of COVID-19.

-The company also ceased power disconnections for non-payment.
+Energy Sources

 Renewable energy

 Southern California Edison allows its customer to obtain their electricity entirely from renewable sources by subscribing to a "green rate".

 In 2006, Southern California Edison planned to secure 1,500 megawatts or more of power generated from new projects to be built in the Tehachapi Pass Wind Farm area.
 The contract, which more than doubles SCE's wind energy portfolio, envisions more than 50 sqmi of wind parks in the Tehachapi region, which is triple the size of any existing U.S. wind farm.

 In March 2008, Southern California Edison announced a $875 million project to build a network of 250 megawatts of photovoltaic solar power generation, making it the biggest solar cell project in the nation.
 The photovoltaic cells will cover 65000000 sqft of rooftops in southern California and will generate enough power to serve 162,000 homes.

 In 2009, Southern California Edison entered into a contract with Solar Millennium to purchase solar thermal power up to 726 MW.
 Southern California Edison also entered into a contract with Stirling Energy Systems to buy electricity from a 500 megawatt, 4,600 acre (19 km2), solar power plant which was due to open in 2009.
 The purchase was canceled in late 2010, as changes in technology reduced the cost of photovoltaic-based solar power to below that of solar Stirling generated power.
 This would have been the first commercial application of the dish stirling system.
 A different technology from the more familiar solar panel, the dish concentrates solar energy by the use of reflective surfaces and by the use of the Stirling heat engine to convert the heat into electricity.

 In 2014, Southern California Edison installed the Tehachapi Energy Storage Project, which is composed of more than 600,000 lithium-ion battery cells at Monolith Substation in Tehachapi, California in order to test storing power generated from an area that currently has 5,000 wind turbines.

 In 2014 SCE had a renewables mix of 23%.
 By 2016, 28.2% of SCE's power sources were renewable.